-A guaranteed minimum income benefit, or GMIB, is an optional rider added to an annuity contract to offer protection against market volatility and ensure income in retirement.
-It is often added to variable annuities because these financial products contain underlying investments susceptible to market risk.
+A guaranteed minimum income benefit (GMIB) is an optional rider that can be added to an annuity contract.
+Annuitants with this option receive a minimum monthly payment regardless of market volatility, guaranteeing income in retirement.
+A GMIB is often added to variable annuities because they contain underlying investments susceptible to market risk.

 A guaranteed minimum income benefit is a specific type of annuity rider.
 Riders are additions to your annuity contract that ensure your financial goals are met.

 For an extra cost, riders can strengthen your contract through various provisions.